-This article presents a cache profiling tool that enables users to gather utilization and vulnerability data for programs.
+This paper presents a cache profiling tool that enables users to gather utilization and vulnerability data for programs.
 These metrics can then be used to predict how the program will perform under radiation-induced faults and can reduce the number of fault injections required for fault injection campaigns.
-The contributions of this article are to
+The contributions of this paper are to:

-- introduce On-Chip Debugging (OCD) Cache Tracer, a tool for collecting cache usage information at an instruction-level granularity; - examine benchmark cache profiles to show that cache data critical time [19] is a tighter bound than cache utilization and could better predict cache vulnerability;

-- show that previous simulation results [19] that cache flushes can reduce cache vulnerability hold for different benchmarks running on hardware; and - -demonstrate how the cache profile can reduce the required number of fault injections in a theoretical campaign to characterize the behavior of the software under radiation-induced cache faults.
+- Introduce On-Chip Debugging (OCD) Cache Tracer, a tool for collecting cache usage information at an instruction-level granularity. - Examine benchmark cache profiles to show that cache data critical time [19] is a tighter bound than cache utilization and could better predict cache vulnerability. - Show that previous simulation results [19] that cache flushes can reduce cache vulnerability hold for different benchmarks running on hardware. - Demonstrate how the cache profile can reduce the required number of fault injections in a theoretical campaign to characterize the behavior of the software under radiationinduced cache faults.